Surfing Plymouth (Beach & Surf Guide)

 Its sheltered position means it’s nearly impossible for any swell to reach this far into the bay and produce surfable waves.

-On the very largest of ground swells, some waves do break close by to Plymouth but these are carefully guarded secrets that require an in-depth knowledge of the local coastline and the conditions required to produce waves.
+Some waves can break on the very largest of ground swells, but these are carefully guarded secrets that require in-depth knowledge of the local coastline and the conditions required to produce waves.

 The Best Surfing Beaches Near Plymouth

-Even though surfing in Plymouth itself isn’t an option there is a myriad of quality surf breaks close by to choose from.
+Even though surfing in Plymouth isn’t an option, there are lots of quality surf breaks nearby.

-Let’s take a closer look at the best beaches near Plymouth and the waves you can find when you’re in the local area.
+Let’s look at the best beaches near Plymouth and the waves you can find when you’re in the local area.

 Whitsand Bay

-Whitsand Bay is located to the southwest of Plymouth just a short drive from the city centre.
+Whitsand Bay is located southwest of Plymouth, just a short drive from the city centre.
 It’s a large sandy beach that can offer great surfing conditions on its day.

-You’ll find peaks all up and down the length of the beach with the best waves normally centred around Freathy Rocks and Boiler Beach.
+You’ll find peaks up and down the length of the beach, with the best waves normally centred around Freathy Rocks and Boiler Beach.

-For those who are willing to look, there are some quality reef breaks further up the beach at Portwrikle and Downderry but they rarely work and need a sizeable swell to get going.
+For those willing to look, there are some quality reef breaks further up the beach at Portwrikle and Downderry, but they rarely work and need a sizeable swell to get going.

-Sitting just above the beach at Whitsand is the military fort which is regularly used for live fire exercises which red flags the entire Tregantle side of the beach.
+Sitting just above the beach at Whitsand is the military fort regularly used for live fire exercises, which red flags the entire Tregantle side of the beach.

-If you’re thinking of heading to Whitsand Bay for a surf trip make sure to check the firing range times here.
+If you’re thinking of heading to Whitsand Bay for a surf trip, check the firing range times here.

 Wembury

-At the left-hand side of the bay, a rock reef stretches out to sea, when the swell gets over 4ft a slightly disjointed left-hander starts to break down the reef but it’s rarely great.
+When the swell gets over 4ft, a slightly disjointed left-hander starts to break down the reef, but it’s rarely great.

 Bovisand

-Bovisand is a sheltered bay that sits on the east side of Plymouth Sound.
-When it works Bovisand can produce quality right-handers that break across a reef just to the left of Bovisand’s small cove.
+Bovisand is a sheltered bay on the east side of Plymouth Sound.
+When it works, Bovisand can produce quality right-handers that break across a reef just to the left of Bovisand’s small cove.

-It needs a large south-westerly groundswell to start working and it’s only surfable from low to mid-tide.
-It’s a very tight take-off zone here so make sure to be respectful of local surfers and not surf here in large groups.
+It needs a large south-westerly groundswell to start working, and it’s only surfable from low to mid-tide.
+It’s a very tight take-off zone here, so be respectful of local surfers and do not surf here in large groups.

 Bantham